adrianvirlan200/XML_and_JSON_app/README.md

 # XML_and_JSON_app
- An application that uses XML and JSON files
+ An application that uses XML and JSON files to store information